vrischmann/caddy-login-oauth2/README.md

 * `sub` which is the email of the user
 * `hd` which is the "Hosted Domain" of the organization if any.

+## Debugging

+To get debug information you can set an environment variable:

+    export LOGIN_OAUTH2_DEBUG=1
+    caddy ...

+Debug statements are printed using the default `log` package which caddy controls so you'll have to see where they go.

+You can force Caddy to log to stdout like this:

+    caddy -log=stdout

+All debug statements are prefixed with `[login-oauth2]`.